flamelink/flamelink/docs/api-overview.md

 !> The raw methods are not explicitly documented in detail, but it is good to know about them if you find you need to access the response snapshots directly.
 Be aware that the raw methods can not include all the nice data manipulations that you will get with the standard API methods because all of it is what you will get back from a Firebase query directly, but it includes the filtering and ordering options that Firebase provides.

+> 🔥🔥🔥 **Ok.
+Take a quick Flame-break!!!** 🔥🔥🔥

 ## Firebase App Instance

-In the odd chance that you run into any situation where you need to perform an advanced query on your Firebase database that you currently can't do with the Flamelink SDK, we conveniently expose the Firebase app instance for you as `app.firebaseApp`.
+In the unlikely event that you run into a sticky situation where you need to perform an advanced query on your Firebase database that you're unable to do with the Flamelink SDK, we conveniently expose the Firebase app instance for you as `app.firebaseApp`.
 This means that you are never stuck.
-We would in any case love to hear from you, so please [log an issue](https://github.com/flamelink/flamelink/issues) on GitHub and we will see what we can do to help you out.
+In any case we'd love to hear from you, so please take a few moments to [log your issue](https://github.com/flamelink/flamelink/issues) on GitHub and we'll see what we can do to help you out. *Flamelink’s got yo back, yo.*

 ## Firebase Services